ElectronSz/Go-Fiber-Gorm-SQL-BookApp/readme.md

 ###### Why?
 - Example made to see if we can replace ExpressJs
 - Benchmarks seem very appealing
-- Our of 10 i give Go Fiber 9.8 and ExpressJS 7.5
+- Out of 10 i give Go Fiber 9.8 and ExpressJS 7.5